dev-zaid/Pyrex-ETHGlobal25/orderbook-service/README.md

 curl http://localhost:3000/admin/metrics | jq '.'
 ```

+## Settlement orchestration (external service)

+The orderbook now treats reservation and fulfilment as a two-phase flow.
+The router locks liquidity by calling `POST /offers/:id/reserve` and returns the resulting `reservation_id` to an **external settlement service**.
+That companion service should:

+1. **Inspect the route response** – for each `matched_offers[]` entry take the `reservation_id`, `reserved_pyusd`, and seller metadata.
+2. **Perform settlement** – execute the actual PYUSD transfer (or other business logic) and any payout/UPI workflows.
+This is intentionally decoupled from the orderbook to keep on-chain handling isolated.
+3. **On success** – call `POST /reservations/:id/commit` to mark the hold as committed.
+4. **On failure / timeout** – call `POST /reservations/:id/release` so the liquidity returns to the orderbook.
+5. **Monitor** – use `/admin/metrics` to track pending reservations and build alerting if a reservation stays pending for too long (indicative of a stuck settlement flow).

+By keeping settlement in a separate service you can swap implementations (mock, testnet, production) without modifying the orderbook core.
+This README documents the orderbook responsibilities; place settlement service specifics—webhooks, RPC requirements, retry policy—in that service’s repository.

 ## Configuration
 | Variable | Default | Notes |
 | -------- | ------- | ----- |